act65/Jupyter/Notes.md

 # CS231n

-The greater the depth the more the gradients vanish/explode.
+* The greater the depth the more the gradients vanish/explode.
 How do deep conv nets avoid this?
 Normalise the weights to be on average 1.
 Thus, between each layer $\delta \cdot w = \delta \cdot 1$.
 That applies to linear depth, but what about residual nets?
+* How does dropout work in conv nets? it is not like we have hidden layers were it is not a big deal if nodes disappear.
+The means between each layer you need to be able to ??
+Dropping a node is the same as removing a column?